 How To Make Baked Chicken and Zucchini

-- Then, mix the spices, salt, pepper, and olive oil using a large bowl.
+- Make the marinade by mixing the spices, salt, pepper, and olive oil in a large bowl.

 - Next, toss the chicken, onion, and zucchini with the marinade until fully coated.